 - End of the Cold War.

 - The spread of American culture and capitalism to previously sealed-off Communist countries.

 - Integration of most former Warsaw Pact members into NATO.

 - Spread of electoral democracy.

-Though there are few communist party representations in ruling coalitions in democratic countries, at present there are only five countries, where communist party rules the state.
+Though there are few Communist party representations in ruling coalitions in democratic countries, at present there are only five countries, where the communist party rules the state.

 - North Korea.

-PS: Apart from North Korea, and to an extend in Cuba, all the present communist nations initiated market reforms under their single party communist rule.
+PS: Apart from North Korea, and to an extent in Cuba, all the present communist nations initiated market reforms under their single-party communist rule.

 Questions for UPSC Mains

-- Qn: The ‘Autumn of nations’ achieved what ‘Springtime of nations’ couldn’t achieve.
+- Qn: The ‘Autumn of Nations’ achieved what the ‘Springtime of Nations’ couldn’t achieve.
 Compare and contrast the revolutions of 1989 with the revolutions of 1848 in Europe.
-(Hint – Revolutions of 1848 were also known as ‘Springtime of nations’.
+(Hint – Revolutions of 1848 were also known as the ‘Springtime of Nations’.
 They were a series of republican revolts against European monarchies in France, Germany, Italy, and the Austrian Empire.
 They all ended in failure and repression, and were followed by widespread disillusionment among liberals.)

 - Qn: Even though the revolutions of 1989 toppled many communist regimes it was not successful in China.
 Trace the reasons.